Getting a Mortgage on Maternity Leave

 Some will take 50% of the total income you can evidence, others won’t take any of it, and there are even some lenders who will lend based on 100% of your normal salary.

-This is why finding the right lender is so important if you’re applying while on maternity leave.
+This is why finding the right lender is important if you’re applying on maternity leave.

-Ideally, you’ll want to use a lender who allows you to declare the maximum amount of income without any caveats attached.
-You’ll want to find that lender first time, since too many applications in a short period of time can negatively impact your credit report.
+Ideally, you’ll want to use a lender who allows you to declare the maximum income amount without any attached caveats.
+You’ll want to find that lender for the first time since too many applications in a short time can negatively impact your credit report.

 Some lenders will allow you to borrow 4.5 times the amount of income you can evidence; others stretch to 5 times and a minority even higher, but other factors, such as having bad credit and the amount of deposit you’ve saved, can impact your borrowing potential.